EvA: An Evidence-First Audio Understanding Paradigm for LALMs: Method: Evidence-First Audio Understanding Paradigm

 \subsection{Architecture}

 EvA adopts a dual-path architecture built on the \textbf{Kimi-Audio-7B} backbone.
 As shown in Figure~\ref{fig:architecture}, the raw waveform is encoded by two complementary encoders: a Whisper path for speech content and a CED path for non-speech evidence.
 Their features are aligned to the token timeline and injected into the backbone LLM input space without changing sequence length.
-Details on initialization and the freezing/training policy are deferred to Sec.~\ref{sec:training}.

-\paragraph{Complementary Dual Encoders.} We use two encoders that capture complementary acoustic information. (i) The \textbf{Whisper encoder} ($E_W$) is pre-trained on large-scale ASR corpora and extracts robust linguistic features for speech-related tasks. (ii) The \textbf{CED-Base encoder} ($E_C$) is a Vision Transformer (ViT)-based model trained for general audio event recognition.
-It captures non-speech cues such as background events, music, and transients.
+\paragraph{Complementary Dual Encoders.} We use two encoders that capture complementary acoustic information: (1) The \textbf{Whisper encoder} ($E_W$) is pre-trained on large-scale ASR corpora and extracts robust linguistic features for speech-related tasks.
+(2) The \textbf{CED-Base encoder} ($E_C$) is a Vision Transformer (ViT)-based model trained for general audio event recognition.
+It captures non-speech cues such as background events and music.
 We extract hidden states from its shallow, middle, and final layers to obtain multi-scale acoustic features.
-Together, these encoders provide complementary views of the same acoustic scene.
-In our information-theoretic formulation, they correspond to the two information channels $O_1$ and $O_2$ that feed the downstream LLM.
+These encoders provide complementary views of the same acoustic scene.
+In our information flow formulation, they correspond to the two information channels $O_1$ and $O_2$ that feed the downstream LLM.

 \paragraph{Hierarchical Evidence Aggregation.} Standard encoders, which only expose their final-layer features, create an internal information bottleneck long before the LLM.
 The Data Processing Inequality dictates that these final features cannot be more informative than the collection of intermediate representations.
 To mitigate this loss, we introduce a hierarchical aggregation process that fuses and harvests features across the frequency domain and from multiple network depths.